mazzo23/raspiMPDytDLer/install.md

 `sudo apt install alsa-utils`

-#### important!... was looking too long for this setting(no GUI)... just turn it up a bit Oo
+#### important!... was looking too long for this setting(no GUI)... just turn it up a bit

 `alsamixer`

-to ~92% to counter clipping (better Power Supply would be good) atm running at 1.8A phone charger but no crashes so far (no HDMI or USB exept the 64Gb SD)
+to ~92% to counter clipping (better Power Supply would be good) atm running a 1.8A phone charger but no crashes so far (no HDMI or USB exept the 64Gb SD)

 # YT-DLer
 ### Download Youtube Videos and convert them to MP3